Nosgoroth/wepub/README.md

 ## J-Novel Club support

-[J-Novel Club](https://j-novel.club/howitworks) (JNC) is a light novel translation and publishing company that allows members to read weekly parts of a volume as it's translated before its final release as an epub in the usual stores.
+[J-Novel Club](https://j-novel.club/howitworks) (JNC) is a light novel translation and publishing company that allows members to read weekly parts of a LN volume as it's translated before its final release as an epub in the usual stores.
 The JNC integration takes two forms:

 * Support for JNC part URLs in wepub configs
 * A `jnc.py` script that can create and modify wepub configs based on different events

 Both require a JNC account with a paid membership in order to access all available parts -- otherwise, you will only be able to access parts available to free members, which are usually only the first part of a volume.

 This script uses JNC's undocumented API that powers both their website and their app -- both of which kind of suck at the time of writing, so you can generate epubs with this and read them in a better reader.
+Please do not distribute the generated epubs.

+It may be worth mentioning that JNC publishes prepubs with the understanding that there will be future QC passes done to the text before the full book us published, and therefore there may be mistakes.

+**Please note**: JNC manga is not supported by this script.

 ### Authentication